CoSMoMVPA/CoSMoMVPA/doc/source/ex_crossvalidation_measure.rst

 This is useful for writing code that can be reused for different purposes.
 The cross-validation dataset measure function is written to work with any generic classifier, and returns the classification accuracy.
-This is done by passing a function handle to a classifer in the args struct input.
-For example, the function handle for the nearest neighbor classifer can be passed by the args struct by using the @function syntax:
+This is done by passing a function handle to a classifier in the args struct input.
+For example, the function handle for the nearest neighbor classifier can be passed by the args struct by using the @function syntax:

 .. code-block:: matlab